flexflow/FlexFlow/README.md

 ### Running other models

-Model performance can be seen via the [TODO document how to determine the model throughput].
-All of the models are run for [TODO] iterations on artificial data to generate this throughput number.
+In this artifact, we evaluate Unity's performance of a DNN model by measuring its training throughput (i.e., number of training samples processed per second).
+Each application in this artifact will print the achieved throughput number in the last line.
+All of the models are run for 100 iterations on artificial data to generate this throughput number.

-Running in data parallel: [TODO document how to run models in data parallel]
+To disable Unity's search procedure and run model in data parallel, you can simply add the commond line flag `--only-data-parallel`.

 The total running time for all of the below commands should be under roughly 20 minutes on the AWS instance.